 Night in Ngorongoro.

-Day 7: Serengeti National Park via Ol Duvai Gorge Pre-Historic Site
+Day 5 and 6: Serengeti National Park via Ol Duvai Gorge Pre-Historic Site

 On the way, we shall make a short trip to Ol duvai Gorge.
 The gorge has led to multiple archaeological and paleontological discoveries.
 Home to the great work by Louis and Mary Leakey, this is a phenomenal destination.
 Some famous discoveries here include Zinjanthropus, Homo habilis and Homo erectus.
 You will get to learn all about the work going on at the site in a very interactive way.

 We shall later head to Serengeti National Park where we shall have our lunch.
 The journey to the park passes through the Ndutu Plains and welcomes you to Naabi Area; the beautiful locations where the annual Wildebeest migration starts, by thousands of females calving on these plains.
 Soon after lunch we shall start game drives in this vast savannah, enjoying the local birds as we head to our hotel.

 The following day we shall spend time scouting the vast Serengeti as we enjoy birds we may have missed the previous day.

 Day 7: Lake Victoria

 Leaving early, we shall cut through the Serengeti via a transect road that allows us to do a great birding session across the park to add to our birdlist.
 By lunch time, we shall be at Lake Victoria, where our lodge is located next to the mighty lake.
 Here we shall enjoy a different habitat on the Tanzania Birding Tour, a fresh water lake.

 Later in the afternoon, we shall have a bird walk along the lake shore and the lodge compound.

 Day 8: Lake Victoria to Serengeti National Park